-Prior to pursuing Infrastructure investing, Mr. Ferrari was a Partner at Burgundy Asset Management where he worked as a Business Development Associate and later an Investment Analyst at Burgundy Asset Management, and was the first employee of the firm to work in Business Development, Investment Research and Client Servicing.
-During his time at Burgundy, Mr. Ferrari sat on the firm’s Management Committee and was involved in a number of strategic initiatives.
+Earlier in his investment career, Mr. Ferrari was a Partner at Burgundy Asset Management where he sat on the firm’s Management Committee and was involved in a number of strategic initiatives.

-Mr. Ferrari has extensive experience in politics and government.
-His experience includes, in part, working as a Communications Advisor to a G-7 Summit of World Leaders; on Parliament Hill in Ottawa as a Political Aide to the Hon.
+Mr. Ferrari has extensive experience in government and public policy.
+His experience includes, in part, working on Parliament Hill in Ottawa as a Political Aide to the Hon.
 Sergio Marchi (former Canadian Federal Cabinet Minister) and an Intern to the Hon.
-Jean Chretien (former Canadian Prime Minister), as well as an Intern to Nicholas Brown (former UK Cabinet Minister) at Westminster in London, UK and on Capitol Hill in Washington DC for the Hon.
+Jean Chretien (former Canadian Prime Minister), as well as in the US Congress in Washington DC for the Hon.
 Jack Buechner, US House of Representatives.

 Mr. Ferrari has completed the Executive Program in Artificial Intelligence at the Computer Science & Artificial Intelligence Laboratory (CSAIL) at the Massachusetts Institute of Technology (MIT), and has a MBA from the Ivey School of Business at Western University, MPA from the School of Policy Studies at Queen’s University, MSc from the London School of Economics (LSE) and a BA from School of Journalism at Carleton.
 During his undergraduate studies, Anthony also studied at Harvard University and Georgetown University.